Heartworks Stowe Staff

 Bio Coming Soon!

-Support and STEAM Art Teacher
+STEAM Art Teacher

 Jayne has a degree in Art Education and a B.S. from UVM in Animal Science.
 She has worked as a certified Art Educator in Vermont for over twenty years.
 She lives in Grand Isle with her retired husband.
 They are both active members of Lyric Theatre in Burlington, and have two daughters.
-One is a senior at UVM and the oldest lives in Portland, Oregon.
+Their youngest is a senior at UVM and the oldest lives in Portland, Oregon.
 Jayne’s current hobby is learning the techniques of stand up comedy.

 Coordinator of Professional Development; Drama, STEAM, and Substitute Teacher